Heraldry Symbols & What They Mean

 The sphinx, a mythological creature derived from the Egyptian figure is usually depicted with a lion’s body, legs and ail and a woman’s head and chest.

 The sphinx may also at times be winged.
-It represents omniscience and secrecy.
+It represents omniscience and secrecy in heraldry.

 The sphinx is more often used in crests than in coats of arms.